amberhe613/Cyelp/dev_readme.md

 - [ ] show review numbers of user in restaurant detail page
 - [ ] add admin role to manage restaurant delete

+Based on Phil's suggestion
+- [ ] camera icon in the list page if it has a picture
+- [ ] show review num and save num in the list page
+- [ ] show sorted by which element by label or maybe show on the title~